A35G/KiPhoto/README.md

 KiPhoto
 =======

-A simple version of a web gallery.
-The Platform not require database and is simple to personalize.
-Read a folder and create an album with thumbnails.
+A flat and customizable web gallery.
+Reads the contents of a folder and creates an album with thumbnails.

+The first versions of the platform, are visible and available for download on http://sourceforge.net/projects/kiphoto/